 Here is a brief explanation:

-Pints in the US are basically of two types; the first one is the liquid pint which measures approx. 473 ml, about 0.124 gallons and the second one that is commonly used is the dry pint that is about 551 ml or 0.145 gallons.
-The UK pint is approximately equivalent to 568ml or 0.15 gallons.
+Pints in the US are basically of two types; the first one is the liquid pint which measures approx. 473 ml, about 0.124 gallons or 16 US fluid ounces and the second one that is commonly used is the dry pint that is about 551 ml or 0.145 gallons.
+The UK pint is approximately equivalent to 568ml or 0.15 gallons or 20 imperial fluid ounces.

 So why does the UK and US pint measurements differ?
 Are there any confusions as well?